lyonsquark/obsidian-daf-yomi/README.md

 There are a lot of resources to help with Daf Yomi including podcasts and commentaries.
 This plugin prepares a note page in Obsidian for the day's Daf with links to and text from some of those resources (see below).
 It introduces two commands to the Command Palette: `Daf Yomi: Add Daf Yomi page by date` and `Daf Yomi: Add Daf Yomi page by tractate/daf`.

 - By date: Enter the date and the plugin will determine the tractate and page (see Limitations below)
 - By tractate/daf: Enter the tractate name and the page number (daf).
 The values for the current date are already filled in.
-It's best to stick with the filled-in tractate as guessing the spelling of the name is difficult.
+It's best to stick with the filled-in tractate as guessing the spelling of the name is difficult (you need to look at the [code](https://github.com/lyonsquark/obsidian-daf-yomi/blob/74c4f7972287732cf8a2cf60bc3253cbe144a6e5/main.ts#L89) and the `disp` element).

 Currently, the plugin will make a note page with the following (you can chose what you want from the plugin settings)...